MewsSystems/gitbook-booking-engine/booking-engine-widget/reference.md

 </script>
 ```

-Beware that API is slightly different in the\_Single\_and the\_Chain\_modes.
-The list of all API calls follows:
+Be aware that the API is slightly different in \_Single\_and \_Chain\_modes.
+The list of all API calls follows.

 ### Common API calls

 #### open\(\)

-Opens Distributor in its overlay.
+Opens the Booking Engine in its overlay.

 #### close\(\)

-Closes Distributor and its overlay.
-Even though Distributor is closed, it still responds to API calls.
+Closes the Booking Engine and its overlay.
+Even though the Booking Engine is closed, it still responds to API calls.

 #### setLanguageCode\(languageCode\)

 * `languageCode` Type: `string` - The languageCode to be set, in format `language-countryCode`, i.e`en-US`

-Sets language of the Distributor’s localization.
-Language code should be in format`language-countryCode`, i.e.`en-US`as a variant of [IETF tag](https://en.wikipedia.org/wiki/IETF_language_tag).
-If a`languageCode`is not a in valid format, nothing happens.
+Sets the language of the Booking Engine’s localization.
+Language code should be in format `language-countryCode`, i.e. `en-US` as a variant of [IETF tag](https://en.wikipedia.org/wiki/IETF_language_tag).
+If a `languageCode` is not a in valid format, nothing happens.

 #### setCurrencyCode\(currencyCode\)

 * `currencyCode` Type: `string` - The currencyCode to be set, in [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) format, i.e`EUR`

-Sets currency of the Distributor’s localization.
+Sets the currency of the Booking Engine’s localization.
 Currency code should be in [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) format.
-If a`currencyCode` is not a in valid format, nothing happens.
+If a `currencyCode` is not in valid format, nothing happens.

 #### setStartDate\(date\)